zhengchen1999/DAT/README.md

 ## Results

-We achieved state-of-the-art performance on image SR, JPEG compression artifact reduction and real image denoising.
+We achieved state-of-the-art performance.
 Detailed results can be found in the paper.
-All visual results of CAT can be downloaded [here](https://drive.google.com/drive/folders/1SIQ342yyrlHTCxINf9wYNchOa5eOw_7s?usp=sharing).
+All visual results of DAT can be downloaded [here](https://drive.google.com/drive/folders/1ZMaZyCer44ZX6tdcDmjIrc_hSsKoMKg2?usp=drive_link).

 <details>
-<summary>Image SR (click to expan)</summary>
+<summary>Click to expan</summary>

 - results in Table 2 of the main paper